fe950/debian11ConfigScript/README_New.md

 #  For unattended installation and configuring software in debian 11.

-## Easy to adapt to your needs
+Easy to adapt to your needs

-## Choose between 3 templates without user interaction.
+Choose between 3 templates without user interaction.

-1. headless server with only base tools and python installed 2- + minimal Xfce desktop
-3. Full desktop version with more programs installed.